kozraf/kozraf/README.md

 ## 🔭 Projects

-- [RafK8clstr](#): **RafK8clstr** offers a streamlined approach to establishing a 3-node Kubernetes cluster enriched with a range of add-ons and features, such as the Metrics Server and NFS shared storage.
-The project seamlessly integrates Vagrant and VirtualBox for local VM provisioning, and boasts an array of scripts to simplify the setup process.
-A unique aspect of this project is its "wrapper" (setup.bat file) which not only manages Vagrant but also permits the deployment of various DevOps components from associated repositories - such as Jenkins_with_Terrafform / ArgoCD / Grafana & Prometheus etc.
+- [RafK8clstr](#): **RafK8clstr** offers a streamlined approach to establishing a 3-node Kubernetes cluster enriched with a range of add-ons and features, such as the K8 Metrics Server, K8 Dashboard and NFS shared storage.
+The project seamlessly integrates Vagrant and VirtualBox for local VM provisioning and boasts an array of scripts to simplify the setup process.
+A unique aspect of this project is its "wrapper" (setup.bat/setup.sh files) which not only manages Vagrant but also permits the deployment of various
+DevOps components from my associated repositories - such as Jenkins_with_Terrafform / ArgoCD / Grafana & Prometheus etc.
 - [Jenkins with Terraform on Kubernetes](https://github.com/kozraf/Jenkins_with_TF): Deploy Jenkins integrated with Terraform on a Kubernetes cluster.
-- [TFstate_secure](#) If you require a Terraform remote backend that utilizes AWS S3 + DynamoDB, look no further!
+- [TFstate_secure](https://github.com/kozraf/TFstate_secure) If you require a Terraform remote backend that utilizes AWS S3 + DynamoDB, look no further!
 All you need is Jenkins with Terraform installed.
 If you don't have one, please check out my [Jenkins with Terraform on Kubernetes](https://github.com/kozraf/Jenkins_with_TF) !
 - [ArgoCD](https://github.com/kozraf/ArgoCD): This repository focuses on facilitating the setup of ArgoCD on a Kubernetes cluster.
 ArgoCD, a declarative, GitOps continuous delivery tool for Kubernetes, empowers users to manage Kubernetes resources with git repositories as the primary source of truth.
 The project offers:
   - **Easy Deployment**: Streamlined setup of ArgoCD.
   - **Helm Integration**: Deployment via the Helm package manager.